rollup/rollup/docs/02-javascript-api.md

 ### rollup.watch

 Rollup also provides a `rollup.watch` function that rebuilds your bundle when it detects that the individual modules have changed on disk.
 It is used internally when you run Rollup from the command line with the `--watch` flag.
+Note that when using watch mode via the JavaScript API, it is your responsibility to call `event.result.close()` in response to the `BUNDLE_END` event to allow plugins to clean up resources in the [`closeBundle`](guide/en/#closebundle) hook, see below.

 ```js
 const rollup = require('rollup');